andrei-kukharev/tf_object_detection/README.md

 # tf_object_detection
-object detection and classification with tensorflow and keras
+Object detection and image classification with Tensorflow and Keras